vicenteherrera/github-pages-helm-charts/docs/index.md

-# Demo Helm Chart
+# Demo Helm repository

 ## Introduction

-This is a demo to use GitHub pages to host Helm Charts.
+This is a demo to use GitHub pages to host Helm charts.

+To see instructions visit https://vicenteherrera.github.io/my-falco-chart